BTCP-community/bitcoinprivate-prefork-website/dev/README.md

 **You'll also need to have the latest version of Bower installed.** Bower is also not required in production, only for building.

+You'll need to be in the dev directory to test or build.

 ```
+cd dev
 npm install
 bower install
 npm run dev